 - Calorie Density: Oils are highly concentrated in calories.
 Eating nuts and seeds provide the needed fats but with more nutritional balance.

 - Less Processing: Most oils undergo processing that can reduce their nutritional value, while nuts and seeds can be consumed in their natural form.

 I realize that oil is used in many types of cooking, and for alternatives, I suggest your read my article, Cooking without Oil.
 I offer a myriad of suggestions on how to saute, roast, and bake without oil.
 If you feel you must use oil, an uncommon suggestion by Dr. Dean Ornish is canola oil.
 Dr. Ornish is known for helping people reverse heart disease.
 For all the deets on why using canola oil is better than even olive oil, read this article by Dr. Dean Ornish, The Great Olive Oil Misconception — Dr. Ornish Responds.

 Raw vs. Roasted Nuts and Seeds

 Roasting nuts can damage their polyunsaturated fats, but the heart-healthy monounsaturated fats are kept intact.
 Otherwise, there’s not much nutritional difference between raw and roasted.
-The problem with store-bought roasted nuts and seeds, however, as I mentioned above, is that they’re usually coated in vegetable oil and salted.
+The problem with store-bought roasted nuts and seeds, however, is that they’re coated in vegetable oil and can be salted.

 The toaster oven works well, too, if you just want to toast a small quantity.
 You’ll be surprised at how delicious these roasted nuts are compared to store-bought roasted nuts.
 The beautiful flavor of each nut comes through.